Backstreet Boys: 2006–2011: Unbreakable, This Is Us, and NKOTBSB

 In May 2011, the group announced that they had left their longtime label JIVE Records.
 In the same month, they embarked on a joint tour with New Kids on the Block as NKOTBSB.
 Prior to the tour, they released a compilation album of their biggest hits, also titled NKOTBSB, which also includes a mash-up and two new songs.
-At the conclusion of 2011, the tour placed 17th on Billboard's annual "Top 25 Tours", earning over $40 million with 51 shows.
+After 2011, the tour placed 17th on Billboard's annual "Top 25 Tours", earning over $40 million with 51 shows.
 The tour lasted until June 2012, comprising 80 shows in North America, Europe, Australia, and Asia.
 During the show in Staples Center, LA, in July 2011, Richardson once again joined the group on stage.
+Richardson also performed with the group as part of their second annual cruise in the Bahamas on December 3, 2011.